Static Application Security Testing

 What Is Static Application Security Testing?

 Static Application Security Testing (SAST) is a type of software security testing that is performed by analyzing the source code of an application.
 It is a form of white box testing, meaning that the tester has access to the source code and can analyze it for potential security vulnerabilities.
-SAST is typically used to detect coding errors, such as buffer overflows, SQL injection, and cross-site scripting.
-It is also used to identify insecure coding practices, such as hard-coded passwords, and to detect potential security flaws in the application architecture.
-SAST is typically performed by automated tools that can scan the source code and detect potential security issues.
+SAST can identify a wide range of vulnerabilities, including SQL injection, cross-site scripting, and buffer overflows.

 Description